-Fujifilm have this morning announced a new high-performance camera in the X Series range – the flagship X-H1.
+Fujifilm have a new high-performance camera in the X Series range – the flagship X-H1.

 It’s the first X Series camera to feature in-body image stabilisation (IBIS).
 Three accelerometers, along with Gyro sensors and a specially developed dual-processor work seamlessly together to give up to 5.5 stops of stabilisation, even with XF lenses that do not have built-in stabilisation technology.

 Sporting a robust magnesium alloy body, the X-H1’s lightweight construction maintains a strong resistance to impact damage, while the external surface provides dust and water resistant properties and a hard scratch-resistant coating.